Unraveling the Enigma: What Does the Name Romulus Truly Mean?

 Conclusion: The Enduring Mystery and Power of a Name

-Ultimately, the true meaning of Romulus may lie not in a single definitive etymology, but in the collective understanding and interpretation of the name throughout history.
-It is a name that evokes images of strength, leadership, and the enduring legacy of one of the world's most influential civilizations.
-What aspects of the story of Romulus resonate most strongly with you?
+At the end of the day, the true meaning of Romulus may lie not in a single definitive etymology, but in the collective understanding and interpretation of the name throughout history.
+Because of that, it is a name that evokes images of strength, leadership, and the enduring legacy of one of the world's most influential civilizations.
+That said, what aspects of the story of Romulus resonate most strongly with you?
 And how do you think the enduring power of his name has shaped our understanding of Roman history and identity?